meteor/meteor/Development.md

 ### Submitting "Dev Bundle" Pull Requests

-It's important to note that while `dev_bundle` pull requests are accepted/reviewed, new `dev_bundle`'s can only be published to MDG's Meteor infrastructure by an MDG staff member.
-This means that the build tool and package tests of submitted `dev_bundle` PR's will always initially fail (since the new `dev_bundle` hasn't yet been built/published by MDG, which means it can't be downloaded by Meteor's continuous integration environment).
+It's important to note that while `dev_bundle` pull requests are accepted/reviewed, a new `dev_bundle` can only be published to MDG's Meteor infrastructure by an MDG staff member.
+This means that the build tool and package tests of submitted `dev_bundle` pull requests will always initially fail (since the new `dev_bundle` hasn't yet been built/published by MDG, which means it can't be downloaded by Meteor's continuous integration environment).

-When submitting a `dev_bundle` PR, please mention @platform in the PR, requesting to have a new `dev_bundle` built/published.
+When submitting a `dev_bundle` PR, please mention @meteor/platform in the PR, requesting to have a new `dev_bundle` built/published.

 ## Additional documentation